sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Native_Maps_and_Annotations.md

 * [Google Maps API Key for Android](#google-maps-api-key-for-android)

-Use [ti.map add-on module](#!/api/Modules.Map) to add native maps support for your application.
+{{% alert title="⚠️ Warning" color="primary" %}}Use [ti.map add-on module](#!/api/Modules.Map) to add native maps support for your application.
 Google is no longer issuing Google Maps API v1 keys.
 If you have an application that still uses the old keys, you can either transition to the new module or continue using the built-in Titanium.Maps module.
-For more information about the add-on module, refer to [Google Maps v2 for Android](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Google_Maps_v2_for_Android/).
+For more information about the add-on module, refer to [Google Maps v2 for Android](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Location_Services/Google_Maps_v2_for_Android/).{{% /alert %}}

 ## Objective